 A PSC is identified as someone who:

-It can get a bit more complicated if company shares are held by a person on behalf of someone else, for example.
-In this situation, the person who holds the shares is registered as the shareholder, but they may not be a PSC.
+It can get a bit more complicated in certain situations, for example if company shares are held by a person on behalf of someone else, for example.
+In such cases, the person who holds the shares is registered as the shareholder, but they may not be a PSC.

-The person whom the shares are held on behalf of may actually also be the PSC who has control over the company.
+The person whose shares are held on behalf of may actually also be the PSC that has control over the company.
 So, PSCs may not be glaringly obvious in every situation.

 Information you need to include in your PSC register